ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 The principal withdrawal workflow is also separated into two trasactions:

-1. client chain transaction by user: call `Gateway.sendInterchainMsg` to send principal withdrawal request to Exocore chain.
+1. Transaction from the user: call `ClientChainGateway.sendInterchainMsg` to send principal withdrawal request to Exocore chain.
-2. client chain transaction by Exocore validator set: call `Gateway.receiveInterchainMsg` to receive the response from Exocore chain, and call `unlock` to update user’s `principalBalance` and claimable balance.
+2. Response from Exocore: call `ClientChainGateway.receiveInterchainMsg` to receive the response from Exocore chain, and call `unlock` to update user’s `principalBalance` and claimable balance.
 If response indicates failure, no user balance should be modified.

-This function should be accessible for any EOA address and contract address.

-In aspect of security, Exocore chain must have successfully updated user balance on Exocore chain and checked against user’s withdraw-able balance.

-The withdraw-able amount of principal is defined as follows:
+The withdrawable amount of principal is defined as follows:

 1. The asset is not staked (delegated) on any operators.
 2. The asset is not frozen/slashed.